Wirral University Teaching Hospital NHS Foundation Trust: NHS Improvement (including Monitor)

-In March 2012, the UK health sector regulator, Monitor, found the trust was "persistently failing" the 18-week waiting time target.
+In March 2012, Monitor (the financial regulator of NHS England prior to NHS Improvement), found the trust was "persistently failing" the 18-week waiting time target.
 It also had concerns about the way the board was run.
 Chief executive, Len Richards, had already left the trust in August 2011 following a vote of no confidence.
 His replacement, David Allison, joined the trust in April 2012.
 Since Mr Richards' departure, all of the previous Executive Board members have left.
 The last, Sue Green (director of human resources), was made redundant following a restructure of the senior management team.

 In February 2013, Monitor reported that "significant improvements" had been made in reducing waiting times for patients needing routine surgery with the Trust consistently achieving the standard for referring patients for treatment within 18 weeks.
 Monitor also recognised the "important improvements" made by the Board of Directors in the way the Trust is run and engages with clinical staff.
 As a result of this Monitor concluded in February 2013 that the Trust was longer in breach of its terms of authorisation.
 In November 2013, Monitor opened a new investigation into the trust's financial performance.
 That investigation was concluded in 2014, with the report from March of that year noting that "the trust is working hard to address our concerns about its finances and these improvements are already happening".